 - " BATCHCOTT, a township in the parish of Richard's Castle, and hundred of Munslow, in the county of Salop, 4 miles to the S. of Ludlow."

-" MOOR-WITH-BATCHCOTT, a township in the parish of Richard's-Castle, hundred of Munslow, county Salop, 2 miles S.W. of Ludlow."
+- " MOOR-WITH-BATCHCOTT, a township in the parish of Richard's-Castle, hundred of Munslow, county Salop, 2 miles S.W. of Ludlow."

-" OVERTON, a township in the parish of Richard's Castle, hundred of Munslow, county Salop, 2 miles S. of Ludlow."
+- " OVERTON, a township in the parish of Richard's Castle, hundred of Munslow, county Salop, 2 miles S. of Ludlow."

 - " WOOLFERTON, a township in the parish of Richard's Castle, county Salop, 4 miles S.E. of Ludlow.
 The Stourport canal passes through the township."